The Integrated Vehicle and Pollster Routing Problem: Computational experiments

-The results of the linking partition step are reported in Table \ref{linking_table}.
-A pair of subsets are assigned to each day $s \in \{0, \ldots, 14\}$, which correspond to a morning and afternoon half-shift needed to accomplish the workload.
-For example, day $11$ synces subsets $27$ and $1$ for a total daily working time of $4$ h $53$ min including a $40$ min break between shifts.
+The results of the linking partition step are presented in \cref{linking_table}.
+A pair of subsets is assigned to each day \(s \in \{0, \ldots, 14\}\), corresponding to a morning and afternoon half-shift required to accomplish the workload.
+For example, day \(11\) syncs subsets \(27\) and \(1\) for a total daily working time of \(4\) hours and \(53\) minutes, including a \(40\)-minute break between shifts.
 The first subset of stores is polled in the morning, and the second is visited in the afternoon.

-As it can be seen in Table \ref{30-way-part}, each daily plan is accomplished by \(2\) pollsters and \(1\) vehicle, concluding the workload in a time horizon of 15 days.
-The latter result contrasts with the empirical solution provided by INEC in which \(5\) pollsters and \(3\) vehicles were required in a time horizon of \(17\) days.
-As the daily income of each pollster is \(\$ 40\), and the daily cost of hiring and using a vehicle is \(\$ 100\), the empirical solution currently used by INEC approximately duplicates the cost of the aggregated daily plan found with Algorithm \ref{alg_daily_plans}.
+As shown in Table \ref{30-way-part}, each daily plan is executed by \(2\) pollsters and \(1\) vehicle, completing the workload within a time horizon of \(15\) days.
+This result contrasts with the empirical solution provided by INEC, which required \(5\) pollsters and \(3\) vehicles within a time horizon of \(17\) days.
+Given that the daily income of each pollster is \(\$40\) and the daily cost of hiring and using a vehicle is \(\$100\), the empirical solution currently used by INEC approximately doubles the cost of the aggregated daily plan found with Algorithm \ref{alg_daily_plans}.

-Finally, the resulting real aggregated daily plan presented above is depicted in Figure \ref{fig_solucion_zoom}.
-On the left upper corner, the afternoon shift of the eighth working day, namely subset 12, is zoomed in.
-There, the stores that are visited by the first and second pollster are represented by circles and squares, respectively.
-Each store is labeled with a number between 1 and 820.
-Continuous and dashed lines represent routes; the former for pedestrians and the latter for vehicles.
+Finally, the resulting real aggregated daily plan is depicted in \cref{fig_solucion_zoom}.
+In the upper left corner, the afternoon shift of the eighth working day (subset 12) is zoomed in.
+The stores visited by the first and second pollsters are represented by circles and squares, respectively, with each store labeled by a number between \(1\) and \(820\).
+Continuous and dashed lines indicate the routes: continuous lines represent pedestrian routes, while dashed lines represent vehicle routes.